Does a brain injury affect a person’s intelligence?

 Short attention spans cause people with TBI to have trouble focusing for lengthy periods, and they may also have trouble attending to more than one thing at once.
 This can lead to problems such as:

-- Problems with holding a conversation
+• Problems holding a conversation

 Attention is considered the building block of learning.
 That is why it is critical to find ways to overcome attention problems after brain injury.